illusionld/Vuejs-WebDevProjects-errata/chau_errata.md

 ---

-# Code not working as expected mid-chapter.
+# Code not working as expected a quarter through Support tickets section.
 Taking a break from this book until I see an update from Packt/author.

 ---